subvod/examples/README.md

 4. Open **_videolist.txt** (file name can be changed within the script as you see fit) and paste video links, one line each.
 Update links as needed.
 Alternatively, you can manually download your preferred quality/format using [this WebExtension for FireFox](https://addons.mozilla.org/en-US/firefox/addon/youtube_downloader_webx/).
 I'm a FireFox user, but I'm certain Chrome has an equal counterpart.
 Be that as it may, youtube-dl is universal.
 5. Run **webm2opus.py** when you want to download and convert the videos from the list.

+#### Is OPUS *really* better than other common formats?

+I converted all of my audio to MP3 until late 2019 when I started looking more into OPUS.
+Now, FLAC is my go-to for lossless, but I hardly ever use lossless.
+My smaller devices can't handle 4-6 MB per file and, frankly, OPUS doesn't reduce quality by some insane, inordinate amount yet cuts file size on average to 2-4 MB.
+Compared to other lossy codecs and judging from my own experiences: yes, it's worth the tradeoff.
+I notice very little audio fidelity loss with OPUS, especially compared to what I used to run universally: 48 kbps MP3.
+Additionally, from what I've read, OPUS has a sort of witchcrafty vibe to it but it somehow works.
+This video conveys the loss differences between various comparison formats well: https://www.youtube.com/watch?v=3B6pr6-YVyM

 #### An explanation of the tokenization method used in [webm2opus.bat](https://github.com/subvod/examples/blob/master/webm2opus.bat)

 `for %%a in (!istream!\*!iext!) do` Begins looping through all files in `%istream%` with `%iext%` extension.
 (Confused on those exclamation points?
 That's thanks to `setlocal enabledelayedexpansion`.)